Gwinnett County Child Support Attorney

 Every child has the right to be supported by both parents.
 On January 1, 2007, new child support guidelines were implemented in the state of Georgia.
 Previously, child support was based upon a percentage calculated from the non-custodial parent's gross annual income.
 Georgia now utilizes the shared income approach to child support.

-The shared income approach is based upon a rate table which establishes an amount which in theory is sufficient to meet the needs of the child or children.
-The new law takes into consideration the income of both parents, the cost of child care and health insurance, and several other factors.
-The new law is far more complicated than the previous guidelines and involves numerous steps to calculate child support.
-A child support calculator program can be found at https://csconlinecalc.georgiacourts.gov/frontend/web/index.php.
-You need an experienced child support lawyer to gather the needed information and be sure child support is calculated properly in your case.
+The shared income approach is based upon a rate table that establishes an amount that in theory is sufficient to meet the needs of the child or children.
+The new law takes into consideration the income of both parents, the cost of childcare and health insurance, and several other factors.

-How Long do You Have to Pay Child Support in Georgia?
+How Long Do You Have to Pay Child Support in Georgia?

 Georgia law requires that a parent pay support on their child’s behalf until the child (among other scenarios) emancipates, turns 18 years of age, or graduates from high school (unless the child is attending high school, in which case child support shall continue until the child reaches age 20).